 There are roughly 209 million people in the countries affected by this outbreak.
 Nigeria has a murder rate of 20 per 100,000.
 The other countries on the list have slightly lower rates, but those are guesses.
 Even assuming a much lower rate, about 20,000 people are murdered in these countries annually.
 That does not count warfare, which is a regular feature in places like Sierra Leone.

 The point here is to put the numbers in perspective.
 The best case scenario makes the epidemic something close to a massive spike in violence.
 The worse case puts it on par with a bloody civil war.
-The difference is the inevitable refugee problem brings with it people carrying the disease to new areas.
+The difference is the inevitable refugee problem it brings, along with people carrying the disease to new areas.
 The people in those areas will most likely respond with force to keep them out.
 The neighboring countries probably lack the ability to do it peacefully so it will get very ugly.

 Another difference is the domino effect.
 Millions of Africans are moving north in hopes of making their way into Europe.
 The nations of the Maghreb are being paid to block their path, but how long that lasts is anyone’s guess.
 It’s one thing to block people carrying their belongings.
 It is another to block people carrying a deadly virus.
 It’s not the zombie apocalypse that causes the mayhem; it is the fear of the zombie apocalypse.